kubernetes-sigs/gateway-api/site-src/implementations.md

 !!! info "Compare extended supported features across implementations"

     [View a table to quickly compare supported features of projects](implementations/v1.4.md).
 These outline Gateway controller implementations that have passed core conformance tests, and focus on extended conformance features that they have implemented.
+These tables will be generated and uploaded to the site once at least 3 implementations have uploaded their conformance reports under the [conformance reports](https://github.com/kubernetes-sigs/gateway-api/tree/main/conformance/reports).

 ## Gateway Controller Implementation Status <a name="gateways"></a>